scott-griffiths/bitstring/doc/constbitstream.rst

         A dictionary or keyword arguments can also be provided.
 These will replace length identifiers in the format string.
 The position is advanced to after the read items.

-        See the entry for :meth:`read` for information on the format strings.
+        See :ref:`format_tokens` for information on the format strings.

         For multiple items you can separate using commas or given multiple parameters::